HiProAI/Playground-backup/README.md

 # Playground-backup
-A script to download images from a Playground.
+A script to download profile public images from a Playground.

 ## Prerequisites